Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

 \subsection{Aeroacoustic quadrupole}

-In order to study generation of sound, we refer back to the linearized eq.~(\ref{Einstein_field_equations_linear}) with the source term.
-Fluid in the source region in the acoustic spacetime has to satisfy the conservation laws, eq.~(\ref{conservation_laws_Einstein_tensor}):
+In order to study the mechanisms of wave generation, we refer back to the linear wave equation~(\ref{Einstein_field_equations_linear}) with the source term.
+Unsteady fluid in the source region has to satisfy the conservation laws, eq.~(\ref{conservation_laws_Einstein_tensor}):